SEAN: Let’s just roll out, far too much to deal with this first week of November.

 ASH: It is indeed!
 Although it has been a long while since we’ve seen a new volume in English.

-MELINDA: I gave up this series a while back, as it had stopped intriguing me and started just making me uncomfortable (and a little bored).
+MJ: I gave up this series a while back, as it had stopped intriguing me and started just making me uncomfortable (and a little bored).
 Did I give up too soon?

 SEAN: In Kodansha land, the 2nd Air Gear omnibus catches you up a little more with this roller skating, fanservice, and gang violence manga.